Business Insurance 101: Essential Coverage for Every Business Owner

 Retail Stores

-Need General Liability, Commercial Property (including inventory), Workers Comp, and potentially Product Liability if manufacturing or importing goods.
+Need General Liability, Commercial Property (including inventory), Workers Comp, and potentially Product Liability.

-Need Professional Liability (E&O), General Liability, Cyber Liability (if handling client data), and potentially Media Liability.
+Need Professional Liability (E&O), General Liability, Cyber Liability (if handling client data).

 Healthcare Providers